-The color of an emerald is inextricably linked to its country of origin - one cannot describe an emeralds color without mention of its source.
+The color of a fine emerald is inextricably linked to its country of origin - one cannot describe an emerald's color without mention of its source.
 Different trace elements, which give the emerald its color, are often found in different mines.
 For instance, vanadium typically is the coloring agent for Brazilian emeralds, chromium for Colombian, and iron for light-colored Brazilian.

 If you have ever examined an emerald, you may have noticed tiny imperfections, or little spots, inside the stone.
 These are called inclusions and they make up internal clarity characteristics that exist inside the emerald, or begin in the interior and extend to the emerald’s surface.
 Like a fingerprint, the inclusions of an emerald are unique to each gemstone.
 Specifics such as feathers, internal graining, crystals, and chips are all types of inclusions that can potentially comprise an emerald’s appearance, based on their size, quantity, and placement.

-The vast majority of emeralds contain inclusions, making specimens that contain little to no inclusions all the more rare valuable.
-In fact, many experts argue that is these inclusions that are the essence of the emerald gemstones themselves.
+The vast majority of emeralds contain inclusions, making specimens that contain little to no inclusions all the more rare and valuable.
+In fact, many experts argue that it is these inclusions that are the essence of the emerald gemstones themselves.

 The clarity grade characteristics present in an emerald is linked to its transparency, or the degree to which light passes through the gemstone.
 Inclusions can often block the passage of light and therefore affect its transparency.